verbb/formie/docs/template-guides/available-variables.md

 ### `craft.formie.renderFormJs(form)`
 Allows specific placement of a form's JS on the page.
-Takes the same arguments as `craft.formie.renderForm`
+Takes the same arguments as `craft.formie.renderForm`.

 ```twig
 <div class="form-wrap">